Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Flanking Noise

 Flanking noises are those that travel indirectly from one room to another.
-It is easy to miss specific pathways that these noises travel along; they can be hard to trace.
+It is easy to miss specific pathways these noises travel along; they can be hard to trace.

 It’s a popular trope in films for characters to learn something they shouldn’t have from conversations traveling between rooms in the ductwork.
 And like most cliches, there is some truth at the heart of it.